volume-em/empanada/docs/empanada-napari.rst

 **Iterations:** Number of iterations to train the model.

+**Patch size in pixels:** Patch size in pixels to use for random cropping of the image during finetuning.
+Should be divisible by 16 for PanopticDeepLab model or 128 for PanopticBiFPN models.

 **Custom config (optional):** Use a custom config file to set other model and training hyperparameters. `See here for a template to modify <https://github.com/volume-em/empanada-napari/blob/train/custom_configs/custom_training_pdl.yaml>`_.

+**Description:** Free form text description of the model including details about the training data, model purpose, and other relevant information.

 Register new model
 ====================